-On March 3, Parallel 49 Brewing hosted a launch party for the third installment of their Brews Brothers collaboration pack.
+On March 3, Parallel 49 Brewing hosted a launch party for the third instalment of their Brews Brothers collaboration pack.
 The Brews Brothers mantra is to bring Parallel 49 together with other fantastic craft breweries to brew some truly unique beers.
 This year’s pack brought the entire West Coast together, featuring four breweries from four different US states – 49th State Brewing (Anchorage, Alaska), Gigantic Brewing (Portland, Oregon), Green Flash Brewing (San Diego, California), and Scuttlebutt Brewing (Everett, Washington).
 The last two Brews Brothers packs featured some really interesting beers, so I was excited to see what these collaborations with some great US breweries had in store.

 One of the neat things about Brews Brothers is that each rendition has a different theme that draws inspiration from the music industry.
 Last year’s box was designed like an amp, with each beer taking it’s name from a classic rock song (ex.
 Purple Haze – Black Currant Sour).
 Brews Brothers Vol. 3 gains some serious street cred with it’s box designed to look like a boombox, and each beer’s name stemming from old school hip-hop.

 Due to Parallel 49‘s tasting room undergoing renovations, the launch party was held across the alleyway in their warehouse/barrel room.
 I hadn’t been in a barrel room before, so it was a cool experience seeing the racks of wooden barrels, previously holding everything from tequila to port, now adding some depth and complexity to great local beers.